-5.17.
+- 5.17.
 The programme documentation should state the frequency of preventive maintenance, periodic testing and inspection.
 The intervals between successive periodic activities are usually set in terms of time frames or operating hours, with a range to allow for flexibility.
-The frequency of periodic testing of items important to safety should be included in the surveillance requirements of the OLCs.

-"The frequency of maintenance, periodic testing and inspection of individual structures, systems, and components shall be adjusted on the basis of experience and shall be such as to ensure adequate reliability".

-When adjusting the frequency of maintenance, testing and inspections, consideration should be given to the following:
+The frequency of periodic testing of items important to safety should be included in the surveillance requirements of the OLCs. - 5.18.
+Paragraph 7.72 of SSR-3 [1] states that "The frequency of maintenance, periodic testing and inspection of individual structures, systems, and components shall be adjusted on the basis of experience and shall be such as to ensure adequate reliability".
+When adjusting the frequency of maintenance, periodic testing and inspections, consideration should be given to the following:

-- (a) The relative importance to safety of individual SSCs; - (b) The likelihood of their failure to function as intended; - (c) The requirements established in the OLCs; - (d) The recommendations manufacturers and vendors.
+- (a) The relative importance to safety of individual SSCs; - (b) The likelihood of their failure to function as intended; - (c) The requirements established in the OLCs; - (d) The recommendations of manufacturers and vendors. - 5.19.

-5.19.
 Routine in-service inspection should be made well before the predicted time of failure of SSCs.
 The scheduling should be prepared using conservative assumptions regarding the deterioration rate.

-The data collected in the ageing management programme may be used for this evaluation.

-5.20.
-The frequency of inspection, periodic testing and maintenance of individual SSCs should also be consistent with the recommendations of the designer and manufacturer, and should be adjusted in the light of experience gained by the operating organization, including operating experience from other facilities.
+The data collected in the ageing management programme may be used for this evaluation. - 5.20.
+The frequency of inspection maintenance, periodic testing and maintenance inspection of individual SSCs should also be consistent with the recommendations of the designer and manufacturer, and should be adjusted in the light of experience gained by the operating organization, including operating experience from other facilities.
 Due consideration should also be given, where necessary, to the schedule for reactor operation.